ElectricGamer100/modpedocs/README.md

 # What is this thing?
-It is modpedocs, the ModPE unofficial documentation.
+ModPEDocs is the ModPE unofficial documentation.

 # How do I use this thing?
 All namespaces are listed to the right.
 Click/tap on one to